Andres9890/iagitbetter/README.md

    - API-fetched metadata (stars, forks, language, etc)
    - Branch and releases information
 2. All repository files are uploaded preserving directory structure
+3. Branches are included (if archived with `--all-branches`)
-3. Release files are included if downloaded
+4. Release files are included (if requested)
-4. The git bundle is included
+5. The git bundle is included
-5. README.md is converted to HTML for the item description
+6. README.md is converted to HTML for the item description

 ### Archive Format
 - Identifier: `{owner}-{repo}-YYYYMMDD-HHMMSS`
 - Title: `{owner} - {repo}`
 - Date: First commit date (for historical accuracy)
-- Files: Complete repository structure, releases (if requested), & git bundle
+- Files: Complete repository structure, branches (if requested), releases (if requested), and git bundle

 ## Repository Restoration